-Implantation bleeding typically occurs between six and 12 days after conception, when the fertilized egg attaches to the lining of your uterus.
-Some women mistake it for their regular period because it can look similar and come around at the time you’d expect your normal cycle.
+Implantation bleeding typically occurs between 6 and 12 days after conception, when the fertilized egg attaches to the lining of your uterus.
+Some women mistake it for their regular period because it can look similar and occur near the time you’d expect your normal cycle.

-According to Dr. Sherry Ross, OB/GYN at Providence Saint John’s Health Center in Santa Monica, California, implantation bleeding is fairly common and occurs in about 30 percent of pregnancies.
-In many cases, it is the first sign of pregnancy.
+According to Dr. Sherry Ross, OB/GYN at Providence Saint John’s Health Center in Santa Monica, California, implantation bleeding is fairly common and occurs in about 25 percent of pregnancies.
+In many cases, it’s the first sign of pregnancy.

-Unlike a regular period, Dr. Burke-Galloway says implantation bleeding is very short-lived, usually lasting no more than 24 to 48 hours, which is the amount of time it takes for the fertilized egg to become implanted into the lining of the uterus.
+Unlike a regular period, Dr. Burke-Galloway says implantation bleeding is very short-lived, usually lasting no more than 24 to 48 hours.
+This is the amount of time it takes for the fertilized egg to become implanted into the lining of the uterus.